Dear John (Taylor Swift song): Background and release

-American singer-songwriter Taylor Swift began work on her third studio album, Speak Now (2010), two years prior to its release.
+Taylor Swift began work on her third studio album, Speak Now (2010), two years prior to its release.
 According to Swift, the album is a collection of songs about the things she had wanted to but could not say to the people she had met in real life.
 In the liner notes for Speak Now, Swift explained that every song on the album is an "open letter" to someone in her life, "telling them what I meant to tell them in person", noting that one song in particular is addressed to "someone who made my world very dark for a while".
 When Rolling Stone journalist Brian Hiatt asked about the track's "mercilessness", Swift said: "In every one of my relationships, I've been good and fair. [...]
 Chances are if they're being written about in a way they don't like, it’s because they hurt me really badly. [...]
 I don't think it's mean."

-In an interview with Brian Mansfield for USA Today (October 2010), she said that the subject behind "Dear John" was as ex-boyfriend of hers, who was also the subject behind "The Story of Us", another Speak Now track.
+In an interview with Brian Mansfield for USA Today (October 2010), she said that the subject behind "Dear John" was an ex-boyfriend of hers, who was also the subject behind "The Story of Us", another Speak Now track.
 Whereas "The Story of Us" was inspired by their encounter at an awards show, "Dear John" was akin to "the last e-mail you'd send to somebody you used to be in a relationship with".
 The song is track number five on Speak Now, which was released on October 25, 2010, through Big Machine Records.
 Swift included the song on the set list of her Speak Now World Tour (2011–2012).
 During the shows, as the song approached its end, fireworks exploded onstage to accompany the lyrics, "I'm shining like fireworks over your sad, empty town."
+At the June 24, 2023, show in Minneapolis, as part of the Eras Tour (2023–2024), Swift performed "Dear John" as a "surprise song".
+Swift later performs "Dear John" on the August 17, 2024, show in London, in a mashup with "Sad Beautiful Tragic" (2012).

 Music and production

 "Dear John" is a slow-burning power ballad produced by Swift and Nathan Chapman.
 At six minutes and forty three seconds (6:43), it is the longest track on Speak Now.
 Music critics described the genre as soft rock, electric blues, country, and country pop.
-They found influences of blues styles such as blues rock, specifically due to the electric guitar licks; Spin's Marc Hogan and Slant Magazine's Jonathan Keefe attributed the blues elements to a possible influence by musician John Mayer, with Keefe thinking the "blues-pop" arrangement was reminiscent of Mayer's 2006 album Continuum.
+They found influences of blues styles such as blues rock, specifically due to the electric guitar licks; Spin's Marc Hogan and Slant Magazine's Jonathan Keefe attributed the blues elements to a possible influence by the musician John Mayer, with Keefe thinking the "blues-pop" arrangement was reminiscent of Mayer's 2006 album Continuum.
 In the Los Angeles Times, Ann Powers wrote that Swift's vocals in "Dear John" expand considerably compared to those on her previous songs: "she opens up her throat so wide that she almost yells."
 According to George Lang from The Oklahoman, "'Dear John' could be a broadside worthy of Polly Jean Harvey."